xephora/Threat-Remediation-Scripts/Clear/readme.md

 ### Description

-A colleague of mine named Daniel Louie has created an automated script to remove Clear and has contributed by providing me with his work.
+I have created a script to remediate Clearbar adware.